High Qing era

-The period is also sometimes called Kang Yong Qian Shengshi (康雍乾盛世) or the "Prosperous Age of Kangxi, Yongzheng, and Qianlong".
-It is abbreviated to Kang Qian as the Yongzheng Emperor had a much shorter reign than the Kangxi Emperor and the Qianlong Emperor.

 Characteristics of the High Qing

-Firstly, these emperors combined the strengths of their culture in addition to a level of sinicization of the conquered cultures in order to combine assimilation and the retaining of their own cultural identity.
-The Kangxi Emperor initiated the High Qing.
-As an emperor he elevated the empire through his passion for education in combination with his military expertise, and his restructuring of the bureaucracy into that of a cosmopolitan one.
-Under Kangxi, China also compiled expansive works of literature, encyclopedias, and dictionaries such as the Kangxi Dictionary and Gujin Tushu Jicheng.
-His son and successor, the Yongzheng Emperor had the shortest reign compared to Kangxi and Qianlong.
-Yongzheng also ruled differently through more harsh and brutal tactics, but was also efficient and committed to the maintenance of the empire.
+The three Emperors of the High Qing combined the strengths of their Manchu culture in addition to a level of Sinicization of the conquered cultures, in order to combine assimilation and the retaining of their own cultural identity.
+The Kangxi Emperor initiated the High Qing period.
+As an emperor, he elevated the empire through his passion for education in combination with his military expertise, and his restructuring of the bureaucracy into that of a cosmopolitan one.
+Under Kangxi, China also compiled expansive works of literature, encyclopedias, and dictionaries such as the Kangxi Dictionary, the Complete Tang Poems, and the Complete Classics Collection of Ancient China.

+Kangxi's son and successor, the Yongzheng Emperor, had a shorter reign than either his father or his son, Qianlong.
+Yongzheng ruled through more harsh and brutal tactics, but was also efficient and committed to the maintenance of the empire.

-The last successful emperor of the High Qing was the Qianlong Emperor who, following in the footsteps of his father and grandfather, was a well-rounded ruler who created the peak of the High Qing empire.
-During Qianlong's reign, the Qing empire expanded to its furthest extent and saw the creation of more classic works of literature such as the Dream of the Red Chamber and Siku Quanshu.
-The unique and unprecedented ruling techniques of these emperors, and the emphasis on multiculturalism fostered the productivity and success that is the High Qing era.
+The last emperor of the High Qing was the Qianlong Emperor who, following in the footsteps of his father and grandfather, was a well-rounded ruler who created the peak of the High Qing empire.
+During Qianlong's reign, the Qing empire expanded to its furthest extent and saw the creation of more classic works of literature such as the Dream of the Red Chamber and Complete Library of the Four Treasuries.
+The unique and unprecedented ruling techniques of these emperors, and the emphasis on multiculturalism fostered the productivity and success of the High Qing era.

 Population growth

-The economic base and living standards of Qing China experienced a stark improvement during the 18th century, driven by increases in both agricultural output and trade volumes, it saw a tripling of its population.
-Growth in population not only exceeded the Ming period but eventually surpassed it due to long periods of peace and economic prosperity with the growth of commerce.
+The economic base and living standards of Qing China experienced a stark improvement during the 18th century; driven by increases in both agricultural output and trade volumes, it saw a tripling of its population.
+Growth in population not only exceeded the Ming period but eventually surpassed it, due to long periods of peace and economic prosperity with the growth of commerce.
+A consensus estimate might place the population in 1700 at about 150 million, roughly the same as it had been under the height of the Ming.
+By 1800, it had reached 300 million or more, and then rose further to around 450 million by the mid-19th century, as the most populous country in the world at the time.
+It is commonly agreed that pre-modern China's population experienced two growth spurts, one during the Northern Song period (960–1127), and other during the Qing period (around 1700–1830).
+Not only was the Qing population growth rate 40 percent greater than that of the Song, but the growth also proved to be more sustainable, decisively and permanently changing China's demographic trajectory.